mansoorcheema/TrajectoryOptimizationLocalPlanner/README.md

 >A colored pointcloud (XYZRGB) with voxel centers is saved as layer_name_pointcloud.txt (e.g esdf_obstacles_layer_pointcloud.txt) which can be view directly in Meshlab.

 #### Planning
-After constructing ESDF maps for both obstacles and drivable space, the ESDF distance information is employed to calculate potential fields for collision and offroad penalties which allows to formulate the path planning as as optimization problem over space of polynomial trajectories.
+After constructing ESDF maps for both obstacles and drivable space, the ESDF distance information is employed to calculate potential fields for collision and offroad penalties which allows formulating the path planning as an optimization problem over the space of polynomial trajectories.

 Usage: `semantic_planner <start> <goal> <obstacles_layer_path> <drivable_layer_path> <pointcloud_path>`